twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
-* 7.0 (2013-04-25) and 7.5 (2013-08-02) – The program will create subsetted versions when testing, installing or exporting fonts.
+* 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
 * 12.0.0.2543 (2019-07-10) until 12.0.0.2550 (2020-01-14) – The program will add watermarks when generating fonts.
-After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
+After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.

 Under the **Help** menu is an item labeled **Register...** (the same item in version 12.0 is in **Help: Buy** along with **Buy Now** and `TTIPOFTHEDAYFORM` in version 3.0 until 6.5) when this executed a screen will pop up giving the registration code.